mindnektar/apollo-augmented-hooks/CACHING.md

 If we specifiy the `todos` field, the modifier function will be called once for every single cache item that was created with the todos query.
 The result is straightforward: Our new todo will be added to each cache item, no matter if it matches the parameters or not.
 This means that we may now have incorrect data in the cache.
 What we need to do instead is check if the new todo should be added to the cache item in each call of the modifier function.

 Unfortunately, Apollo doesn't provide a convenient way to tell what the parameters for the current modifier function call are.
 The only thing we get is the `storeFieldName` helper.
 It contains the full name of the `todos` field we're currently handling, so e.g. `todos({"filter":{"from":"2021-04-01","to":"2021-04-30"}})`.
-So the filter parameters are there, but it is on you to extract the data from the string so you can do your checks, possibly like this:
+So while the filter parameters can be accessed, it is on you to extract the data from the string so you can do your checks, possibly like this:

 ```
 update: (cache, mutationResult) => {